 This really depends on your objectives.
 If you’re looking at a digital campaign in isolation, your timeframe will obviously be shorter.
 For a broader organisational roadmap, three years is generally an appropriate period, with the greatest density of deliverables being in the first year.
 Initiatives to be delivered in subsequent years can be fleshed out and adapted as time unfolds.

-Your roadmap should also have built-in timeframes for review.
+Your strategy roadmap should also have built-in timeframes for review.
 It should be seen as a living plan that evolves as you implement and analyse, and should be updated periodically (ideally year on year for a three-year plan).
-Having a roadmap is about having an eye on the horizon – and getting prepared for it – without being a slave to a pre-determined agend
+Having a roadmap is about having an eye on the horizon – and getting prepared for it – without being a slave to a predetermined agenda.

 Defining your digital strategy

 Before you can embark on developing your digital roadmap, you need to have a clear idea of the direction you want your digital strategy to take.
 In particular you need to determine what your business objectives are and have a ballpark idea of what you’re prepared to spend to achieve them.
 This is a process that needs to start with the input of your broader marketing team and C-level execs.
-You should take into consideration all of your digital assets, present and future (websites, apps etc) as well as all supporting digital marketing activities (e.g. email, mobile, social media, PPC).
+You should take into consideration all of your digital assets, present and future (websites, apps etc) as well as all supporting digital marketing activities (e.g. email, mobile, social media, SEO, PPC).